261

 In this example, advocates for Palestinian human rights were defamed and discredited with false accusations and misrepresentations.
 There also was an implication that Palestinians and advocates for Palestinian human rights were inherently genocidal when they were, in fact, advocating against genocide towards Palestinians.

 3. Former Harvard President Claudine Gay experienced was defamed and eventually forced to resign for her advocacy for freedom of expression and freedom of speech specifically with regards to Israel/Palestine.
-She reported receiving death threats for this and letters with racial slurs including the “n..” word.
-43
+She reported receiving death threats for this and letters with racial slurs including the “n..” word.44

 Targets of Anti-Palestinian racism

 The primary targets of anti-Palestinian racism are: Palestinians, and in the US, Palestinian-Americans and advocates for Palestinian human rights.
-However, anti-Palestinian racism affects many more people because it also affects people who are “perceived to be Palestinian” 53 because of their skin tone, ethnic background, religion or even their clothing such as the 2023 shooting of Palestinian students in Burlington, Vermont.
-54
+However, anti-Palestinian racism affects many more people because it also affects people who are “perceived to be Palestinian” 54 because of their skin tone, ethnic background, religion or even their clothing such as the 2023 shooting of Palestinian students in Burlington, Vermont.
+55It also impacts those who ”simply express support for Palestinian rights.”
+56

-The Palestinian identity is always at the core of anti-Palestinian racism although it affects non-Palestinian advocates of Palestinian human rights and is independent of their own identity.
+The Palestinian identity is always at the core of anti-Palestinian racism even when it affects non-Palestinians.

 Anti-Palestinian Racism is Distinct from other Forms of Racism